Uberspace/lab/source/guide_ejabberd.rst

       module: ejabberd_s2s_in
       max_stanza_size: 524288

-Change the ``<http-port>`` and disable TLS as it is going to be provided through web backends and disable the last two listeners:
+Disable TLS for HTTP as it is going to be provided through web backends and disable the last two listeners:

 .. code-block:: ini
- :emphasize-lines: 2,5,13-23
+ :emphasize-lines: 5,13-23

     -
-      port: <http-port>
+      port: 5443
       ip: "::"
       module: ejabberd_http
     #  tls: true